evamaxfield/distributed-ecosystem/README.md

 [Datastep](https://github.com/AllenCellModeling/datastep) can be thought of as a very rough first version of everything described in this document.
-In fact, I usually describe everything here as `datastep v1.0.0` followed by immediately saying "the goal of datastep 1.0.0 is for it to not exist and be replaced by better tooling" -- the ideas in this document are "the better tooling."
+In fact, I usually describe everything here as `datastep v1.0` followed by immediately saying "the goal of datastep v1.0 is for it to not exist and be replaced by better tooling" -- the ideas in this document are, "the better tooling."

 Many of the ideas that went into datastep and this document have been discussed over the course of my time at Allen and so much so that most of the dataset level management was